mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Optimization

 Here things are a little different from the "Hello, World!" example.
 In that example the policy computes a single action for which we give some reward or penalty, then immediately adjust the policy parameters.
 In this example we will sample a _trajectory_.
 Each trajectory begins from a random initial state (a randomized starting position for the robot).
-The robot's policy is then allowed to choose actions and interact with the environment until the trajectory ends (time runs out, or the target is reached).
+The robot's policy is then allowed to choose actions and interact with the environment until time runs out ($t$ states are generated), or the target is reached.

 <canvas id="policy_gradient_montecarlo"></canvas>
 <script>